 It’s pretty easy to see Menkar and the Circlet of stars outlining the Head of Cetus the Whale in a dark sky.
 In the lore of the sky, this fearsome creature almost gobbled up the Princess Andromeda, the daughter of King Cepheus and Queen Cassiopeia.
 But Perseus the hero rescued the Ethiopian princess in the nick of time.

+Science of Menkar.
 A small telescope shows Menkar to be a colorful double star.
 The orange giant star, Menkar, contrasts with its fainter blue-white companion, the star 93 Ceti.
-These two stars are not physically related but happen to align on the stellar sphere.
+These two stars are not physically related but happen to lie along our line of sight, as seen from Earth.
 Menkar resides some 220 light-years away, while 93 Ceti is at least twice that distance away.

 Menkar’s ruddy complexion reveals that it’s a cool star in the autumn of its years, and 93 Ceti’s blue-white radiance indicates a hot star in the heyday of youth.